geigerzaehler/sum-types/README.md

 If the value is `A` the result will be `a`.
 If the value is either `B` or `C` the result will be `bc`.
 In all other cases the result will be `otherwise`.

-Note that the syntax is slightly different from the main `caseof()`: Multiple patterns are not wrapped in an array.
+Note that the syntax is slightly different from `caseof()`: Multiple patterns are not wrapped in an array.

 Motivation